-The Travel grant funds are targeted for (in priority order) early-career scientists, scientists from smaller institutions or from under-served populations or for scientists whose participation at the meeting is important for US visibility.
+AAS International Travel Grant funds are targeted for (in priority order) early-career scientists, scientists from smaller institutions or from underserved populations, and scientists whose participation at the meeting is important for US visibility.

 When completing the application, be sure to supply an accurate price quote for your airline travel on a US flag carrier.
 Cheaper fares on non-US-flag carriers do not improve your funding chances, as you must fly on a US flag carrier whenever and wherever possible.

-Grant recipients should send in their final report and appropriate receipts or receipt copies as outlined in their award letter.
-This includes travel grants to the IAU General Assembly as well as travel to other foreign meetings.
-Unless requested, we will not send confirmation of receipt of your grant report.
+Grant recipients should send in their final report and appropriate receipts or copies as outlined in their award letter.
+This includes grants for travel to the IAU General Assembly as well as travel to other international meetings.
+Unless specifically requested, we will not send confirmation of receipt of your final report.

 Timely submission of final reports helps us complete our paperwork on time so that the grant may be continued without interruption in the future.

-Final Reports can be sent electronically to email@example.com.
-Please use the following format for your subject line: [First name, Last name-Final Report] or you can mail your final report in printed form to the following address:
+Final reports can be sent electronically to firstname.lastname@example.org or printed and mailed to the following address: